 According to Dr. Gaurav Talukdar, a postdoctoral researcher from the University of Kansas who is extensively researching sandbars, sandbars’ constitution varies depending on where they are located.
 “The morphology of rivers is different from each other,” he explains, “resulting in a different sand-silt-clay ratio within each of their deposited sediments.”

-Sign up for the Reasons to be Cheerful newsletter.For his research, Dr. Talukdar has collected several samples from different rivers and notes that not all sandbars are cultivable.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.For his research, Dr. Talukdar has collected several samples from different rivers and notes that not all sandbars are cultivable.
 He cautions that to determine the suitability of a sandbar for cultivation requires a lot of analysis.
 “Based on samples we collected from one meter below the ground level, we found that newly developed sandbars don’t have much potential,” he says.
 The sandbars in the Kansas River, he has found, are not cultivable, but they do have a lot of flora and fauna activity.
 In Nepal, on the other hand, the sandbars of the Kamala River are extremely fertile — but wild boars and nilgai (antelope) are attracted to the crops, requiring farmers to be vigilant at all times.

 All rivers transport sediments, some more and some less depending on where they flow from, how quickly they flow and what sort of path they take.
 As a river flows, sediments move with the water when the flow is faster and get deposited when the river’s pace is slower.
 For this reason, sandbars are not constant.
 In tropical countries such as Bangladesh, sandbars usually form during the monsoon, when there’s excess water in the rivers, and then surface during the winters as the water subsides.
 This makes them ideal for homeless, landless people who can then depend on these lands for food security.